precimed/yunhoop/tools/novelty/README.md

 ### check_loci_in_gwasc.sh

 **Function**
-This script checks whether the loci reported by cfdr analysis have been registered in gwascatalog with respect to specific phenotype, if so the locus is considered unnovel.
+This script tries to check whether the loci reported by fdr analysis have been registered in gwascatalog with respect to specific phenotype, in which case the loci are considered unnovel.

 **Usage** ``sh check_loci_in_gwasc.sh fdr_clump_snp_file fuma_gwascatalog_file keywords``